BloomTech-Labs/labs9-QuizTime/README.md

 ```

 #### React apollo
 We used react-apollo to query the database using Apollo Client.
-Apollo client is designed to help you quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end.  https://www.apollographql.com/docs/react/
+Apollo client is designed to help you quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end.  [view dependency](https://www.apollographql.com/docs/react/)

 #### Datepicker
-In order to select a date for quiz assignment, we used react-datepicker https://reactdatepicker.com/
+In order to select a date for quiz assignment, we used react-datepicker [view dependency](https://reactdatepicker.com/)

 #### Rebass/emotion
 Rebass is a collection of pre-built, consistently styled components.
-We relied partially on this system to style the application. https://rebassjs.org/
+We relied partially on this system to style the application. [view dependency](https://rebassjs.org/)

 #### Styled-system/design-system
 We essentially built our own reusable theme and styled components that were accessible throughout the app.
-You can read more about this paradigm here:  https://varun.ca/styled-system/
+You can read more about this paradigm here:  [view dependency](https://varun.ca/styled-system/)